 The first one is a full on restoration, where perhaps the wrong timber has been laid during an extension or particle board was used rather than tongue and groove boards.
-This type of work is pretty full on, with the removal of the bad stuff followed then by locating matching secondhand boards, finally we skillfully blend them in with the rest of the original floor.
+This type of work is pretty full on, with the removal of the bad stuff followed then by locating matching second hand boards, finally we skilfully blend them in with the rest of the original floor.

 The other bit of restoration work is just the basic repairs.
 It could be insect damage, pet urine stains, water damage, walls being removed - that sort of thing, where perhaps, only a couple of boards want replacing.

 In much the same way as we do with the full on board replacements mentioned earlier, we source out second hand boards that will as closely as possible match yours for colour, size and profile.
 This way we can blend them in without it being to noticeable.